allangood/rtlamr2mqtt/README.md

   verbosity: debug
   # Enable/disable the tickle_rtl_tcp.
 This is used to "shake" rtl_tcp to wake it up.
   # For me, this started to cause the rtl_tcp to refuse connections and miss the readings.
+  # This may help with a remote rtl_tcp server.
   tickle_rtl_tcp: false
-  # USB Device ID.
+  # (Optional) USB Device ID.
 Use lsusb to get the device ID
+  # Use "single" (default) if you have only one device
+  # device_id: 'single'
-  device_id: '005:001'
+  device_id: '0bda:2838'

 # MQTT configuration.
 mqtt: